bruceravel/demeter/documentation/Artemis/startup/main.rst

 ------------------

-The data set and :demeter:`feff` calculation area on the main window, areas 4 and 5 above, are drop targets for files dragged from your computer's file manager.
+The data set and :demeter:`feff` calculation area on the main window, areas 4 and 5 above, are drop targets for files :mark:`drag,..` dragged from your computer's file manager.

 - You can drop :demeter:`athena` project files (:file:`.prj`) onto the data set area.
 To import data from some other source, you are